三. Hong Kong, a Love Story

 It would be a long bus journey from Lijiang to get there and it was not clear where I would stay once I was there.

-The guidebooks did not show anything, but it was not certain why it was off-limits.
+The guidebooks did not detail anything, and it was not certain why it was off-limits.
 Perhaps it was a route, albeit circuitous to Tibet.
 Perhaps it was because the society who lived there was matriarchal.

 Regardless, I had been spending more time with minority groups, both in Burma and Thailand, and this seemed like a new diversion from the Mao-fashioned Han Chinese to see some colour.